particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-workbench.md

 * If you get a permission error when debugging, you may need to add udev rules.
    * If you have the [Particle Workbench](/workbench/), run the `Particle: Launch CLI` command and then run `particle usb configure` in the terminal that launches
    * if you just have the [Particle CLI](/getting-started/developer-tools/cli/), open a terminal and run `particle usb configure`
-   * Otherwise, you can download [50-particle.rules](https://github.com/particle-iot/particle-cli/blob/master/assets/50-particle.rules) and copy it to `/etc/udev/rules.d/`
+   * Otherwise, you can download [50-particle.rules](/assets/files/50-particle.rules) and copy it to `/etc/udev/rules.d/`, then unplug and replug your device.

 ## How to report workbench issues